 Although his father opposed the policy of the Cherokee removal to the west, he accepted the inevitable and led a party of about 1,000 people on the Trail of Tears.
 At that time, Ned was seven years old.
 On their arrival in 1839, they settled on land near present-day Westville, Oklahoma, in a place they called Breadtown because it was where rations were issued when the Cherokee refugees arrived from the East.
 In 1841, his father established the Baptist Mission.

 There the Cherokee Messenger newspaper was first issued in August 1844, the first periodical published in Oklahoma.
 When his father died the same year, 12-year-old Ned apprenticed at the newspaper.
 Later he went to work as a printer in Fort Smith, Arkansas.

-In 1850, the 18-year-old accompanied his brother Dennis to California where they landed in Placerville to seek their fortunes in the goldfields.
-By 1853, however, Ned had moved on to Calaveras County where he started a newspaper called the San Andreas Register in October 1867.
-This; however, was short-lived, as he then moved to San Diego, where he became the “silent” publisher of the San Diego Union which was first published on October 10, 1868.
-The same year, his brother Dennis returned to the Cherokee Nation but Ned stayed in California.
+In 1850, the 18-year-old accompanied his brother Dennis to California, where they landed in Placerville to seek their fortunes in the goldfields.
+By 1853, however, Ned had moved to Calaveras County, where he started a newspaper called the San Andreas Register in October 1867.
+This, however, was short-lived, as he then moved to San Diego, where he became the “silent” publisher of the San Diego Union, which was first published on October 10, 1868.
+The same year, his brother Dennis returned to the Cherokee Nation, but Ned stayed in California.

-In 1875, Bushyhead became a deputy sheriff of San Diego County in 1875 and married Helen Corey Nichols the following year.
+In 1875, Bushyhead became a deputy sheriff of San Diego County and married Helen Corey Nichols the following year.
 In 1882, he ran for sheriff of San Diego County and won.
-At that time a local newspaper wrote:
+At that time, a local newspaper wrote: